intel-analytics/ipex-llm/python/llm/example/GPU/LangChain/README.md

 The examples in this folder shows how to use [LangChain](https://www.langchain.com/) with `ipex-llm` on Intel GPU.

 > [!NOTE]
-> Please refer [here](https://python.langchain.com/docs/integrations/llms/ipex_llm) for upstream LangChain documentation with ipex-llm.
+> Please refer [here](https://python.langchain.com/docs/integrations/llms/ipex_llm) for upstream LangChain LLM documentation with ipex-llm and [here](https://python.langchain.com/docs/integrations/text_embedding/ipex_llm_gpu/) for upstream LangChain embedding documentation with ipex-llm.

 ## 1. Install Prerequisites